platformsh/platformsh-docs/docs/src/increase-observability/logs/forward-logs.md

    You need a [license key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/#license-key).
    Your New Relic organization likely has one, but you can create one by following the New Relic docs.
 2. Choose an API endpoint.
-   You can use the US endpoint `https://log-api.newrelic.com/log/v1` or the EU endpoint `https://log-api.eu.newrelic.com/log/v1`.
+   You can use the U.S. endpoint `https://log-api.newrelic.com/log/v1` or the EU endpoint `https://log-api.eu.newrelic.com/log/v1`.
 3. Create the integration with the following command: